SS Thurso

 SS Thurso was a cargo steamship operated by Ellerman's Wilson Line.
 Thurso was built in 1919 by S. P. Austin & Sons in Sunderland as the War Bramble for the Shipping Controller.
-Measuring 2,436 gross register tons she had a speed of 9 kn.
-She was sold to Ellerman Lines while still building and remained with them until lost in the Second World War.
+Measuring 2,436 gross register tons, the ship had a speed of 9 kn.
+She was sold to Ellerman Lines while still under construction and remained with the company until lost during the Second World War.